-We took a long weekend to visit Lehigh Gorge State Park.
-The gorge was created by the Lehigh River.
+In the fall we took a long weekend to visit Lehigh Gorge State Park.
+The gorge itself was created by the Lehigh River.
 Like the Blackstone River Canal in New England, the Lehigh Canal was built in the early 1800s through the gorge next to the river to facilitate transportation of goods.

 We started our trip on the bike railtrail at Glen Onoko, near Jim Thorpe, PA, and found absolutely stunning scenery, intriguing history, and 25 miles of nearly pristine, packed, crushed stone dust railtrail right along the river.
 We chose to take two days to explore the trail, the first day traveling thirteen miles to the mid-point,

 Rockport, which has bathrooms, and road access.
 We then pedaled back to where we started.
 Bringing our lunch along was a great idea, since no services are available on this secluded trail through the state park.
 We did the same the next day, starting at Rockport, and traveling about 12 miles to White Haven, then back to Rockport.

 Outfitters provide transport to the park to offer bike transport and guided rafting trips.
 Some whitewater rafting and kayaking trips begin at Rockport.

 Visitors and their bikes can get dropped off at Rockport or White Haven to travel one direction (downhill!) on the trail.

 We had read about masses of bikes on the trail, but found, since our visit was after Labor Day, that the groups of bikes that came through were soon on their way past us and gone.
 We encountered some walkers, and spotted a few kayakers zooming through the rapids.
 Otherwise, this weekend after Labor Day, we had the trail almost all to ourselves.